QuantiModo/quantimodo-sdk-javascript/docs/StudiesApi.md

 var apiInstance = new Quantimodo.StudiesApi();

 var opts = {
-  'causeVariableName': "causeVariableName_example", // String | Variable name of the hypothetical cause variable.
-Example: Sleep Duration
+  'causeVariableName': "causeVariableName_example", // String | Name of the hypothetical predictor variable.
+Ex: Sleep Duration
-  'effectVariableName': "effectVariableName_example", // String | Variable name of the hypothetical effect variable.
-Example: Overall Mood
+  'effectVariableName': "effectVariableName_example", // String | Name of the hypothetical outcome variable.
+Ex: Overall Mood
   'userId': 8.14, // Number | User's id
-  'appName': "appName_example", // String | Example: MoodiModo
-  'clientId': "clientId_example", // String | Example: oauth_test_client
+  'clientId': "clientId_example", // String | Your QuantiModo client id can be obtained by creating an app at https://builder.quantimo.do
   'includeCharts': true, // Boolean | Highcharts configs that can be used if you have highcharts.js included on the page.
 This only works if the id or name query parameter is also provided.
-  'platform': "platform_example", // String | Example: chrome, android, ios, web 'recalculate': true, // Boolean | Recalculate instead of using cached analysis 'studyClientId': "studyClientId_example" // String | Client id for the cohort study you want };
+  'platform': "platform_example", // String | Ex: chrome, android, ios, web 'recalculate': true, // Boolean | Recalculate instead of using cached analysis 'studyId': "studyId_example" // String | Client id for the cohort study you want };

 var callback = function(error, data, response) {